huggingface/blog/regions.md

 ## Regulatory and legal compliance

-In many regulated industries, you have a requirement to store your data in a specific area.
+In many regulated industries, you may have a requirement to store your data in a specific area.

+For companies in the EU, that means you can use the Hub to build ML in a GDPR compliant way: with datasets, models and inference endpoints all stored within EU data centers.

-If you are an Enterprise Hub customer and have questions about this, please get in touch!
+If you are an Enterprise Hub customer and have further questions about this, please get in touch!

 ## Performance